clydebarrow17/fp_github_sample/README.md

 # fp_github_sample
 @clydebarrow17
 // this is a sample edit
-// editing branch
-// trying out merge to other branch
+// this must appear in branch